DevAwizard/So_Long_By_anwu-yan/README.md

 │   │   ├── map_no_player.ber
 │   │   ├── map_no_rect.ber
 │   │   ├── map_wall_error.ber
-│   ├── Makefile        # Makefile to compile the project
+│   └── Makefile        # Makefile to compile the project
-│   └── README.md       # Project documentation

 ```